 Broad range of literatures states that the high tendency of children with disabilities to engage in bullying is related to their level of social skills.
 Social skills are part of social competence, several categories of children with special needs have low social skills such as autism, children with emotions and behavior, children with intellectual disabilities, and children with attention disorders/hyperactivity (Arini et al., 2019; Cheung et al., 2017).
 Certain categories of behavioral disorders or disabilities that affect behavior impact the child's social skills.
 Not only that, considering that social skills involve cognitive abilities, children who have impaired cognitive function in some cases have low social skills.
-Meanwhile, studies in the bullying rate during extracurricular activities and risk behaviors, suggest consistent realtionship.
-Found that students participation in extracurricular activities benefit on predicting internalizing behavior in students (Bills, 2021).

-The study in this article aims to develop an instrument to measure the social skills of children with disabilities related to their involvement as victims of bullying behavior within the extracurricular context.
+The study in this article aims to develop an instrument to measure the social skills of children with disabilities related to their involvement as victims of bullying behavior.
 As a unidimensional construct, the social skills developed as identification instruments here consist of four dimensions, namely empathy, assertive behavior, cooperation, and self-control.